Empirical Measures and Strong Laws of Large Numbers in Categorical Probability: Synthetic Laws of Large Numbers

-Throughout this section, we assume the following. \begin{assumption} Let $\cC$ be a quasi-Markov category such that \begin{itemize} \item $\cC$ is positive and $\sigma$-continuous. \item Countable Kolmogorov products exist in $\cC$. \item All balanced idempotents \cite[Definition 4.1.1]{fritz2023supports} split in $\cC$. \item Every object $X$ has an empirical sampling morphism $\es : X^\N \to X$. \end{itemize} \end{assumption} As the reader may observe, balanced idempotents are the only concept whose details we defer to the literature.
-This is because they play a tangential role in the present work and appear only once, in the proof of \cref{thm:representability}, to ensure representability.
+As the reader may observe, balanced idempotents are the only concept whose details we defer to the literature.
+This is because they play a tangential role in the present work and appear only once, in the proof of \Cref{thm:representability}, to ensure representability.